henok-ett/Weather-Web-APP/README.md

 # Weather_Web_Application

-A program that uses open weather API to give current weather report of your location
+A program which uses open weather API to give current weather report of your location

 ## Technologies Used

   - HTML
   - CSS
   - JAVASCRIPT